 - Plastic lids are the best, because metal lids rust and get dings and then shouldn’t be used for food anymore.

-How to clean containers
+How to clean raw milk containers

 Milk jars should be VERY clean to prevent contamination!
 Milk dries almost clear, so even with glass you might miss a spot.
 “An incompletely clean bottle that has been capped for a while will have a definitely odor when opened.”